microsoft/WhatTheHack/xxx-PowerPlatformBasic/README.md

-# What The Hack - PowerPlatformBasic
+# What The Hack - Power Platform Basic

 ## Introduction